Good fit when the job is mood, unwind, or functional drinking rather than a direct cocktail replacement.

 A first pass before you compare every bottle on the shelf.

-For not sweet / dry-first, start by comparing Original Apéritif, Run Wild IPA, The Pathfinder Spirit.
+For not sweet / dry-first, start by comparing Hemp & Root Non-Alcoholic Spirit, Old Fashioned Bundle, Original Apéritif.
 Open the bottle that sounds closest to your pour, then use reviews and ABV notes to avoid anything too sweet, too thin, or not strict enough for you.

 Use for classic IPA replacement when dry finish matters.